jewettaij/visfd/doc/doc_filter_mrc.md

 ### -connect  *threshold*

-After membrane detection is performed, voxels from different membranes can be grouped into different clusters using the "**-connect**" argument.
+The -connect argument is a simple voxel clustering tool used to distinguish different bright objects in the same image.

+This is a two-step process.
+First, all the voxels whose brightness exceeds *threshold* are selected.
+Then, this subset of voxels is partitioned into different "islands".
+"Islands" are defined as sets of voxels which are connected to each other by touching adjacent voxels.
+(This is similar to the "bucket-fill" tool in a paint program.
+ The definition of "adjacency" can be controlled using the "-neighbor-connectivity" argument, which is explained elsewhere.)

+Once membership of each island has been decided, a new image is generated showing which voxels belong to each island.
+(This behavior is similar to the behavior of the "*-watershed*" argument when used together with the "*-minima-threshold*" argument.)

+*If the "-connect" argument is used together with the "-planar" argument,* (which is typically used for membrane detection), then it means that additional, *more stringent* criteria will be used to distinguish nearby thin, curved membrane-like objects from eachother.
+In particular, surfaces are assumed to be moderately smooth.
+This means that adjacent voxels with radically different orientations will never be grouped together (even if they are both bright).
-Nearby ridge-like (ie membrane-like) voxels of similar orientation can be grouped into connected islands.
+Only voxels of similar orientation will be grouped into connected surfaces.
+(The degree of similarity can be set by the user.)

 If the *threshold* parameter is chosen carefully, then these different islands will hopefully correspond to different objects (eg. membranes) in the original image.
-The *threshold* parameter will vary from image to image and must be chosen carefully.
+This *threshold* parameter will vary from image to image and must be chosen carefully.

 Generally, speaking the *threshold* parameter determines the minimum